wise-guru/inventory-app/README.md

 3. Leverages MongoDB to store inventory database.
 4. Utilizes the Express framework for Node.js.
 5. Follows the MVC (Model-View-Controller) design pattern
-6. Uses the ejs template.
+6. Uses the pug template.